 Sometimes you can’t avoid air pollutants—such as those that come from your HVAC system, dryer, fridge, or any other large appliance.
 Fortunately, most of these have elaborate venting systems that absorb most, if not all of the potential air pollutants.
 Unfortunately, these systems are not without fault.
 Any vent, after a while, produces up more junk than it’s able to catch.
 This is true for both ducts and filters.
 Dirty ducts and vents provide a breeding ground for a variety of microbial growth such as mold and bacteria.

 Once again, a vacuum is your friend.
 You can use a vacuum to suck up a lot of the dirt, debris, and dust that builds in and around your appliances before it blows out into the air.
 Also remember to change all filters regularly.
 You can also schedule to have your ducts cleaned.
 This doesn’t need to be done very often, but if you haven’t had it done since you’ve been in your home, it’s a good idea to check into it.
 For more information on duct cleaning, click here.

 Are You Ready To Improve Your Home Air Quality?

 We’re here to help.
-Air Group provides many services that can improve your indoor air quality, including any of your dehumidifier, air purifying, duct-cleaning, and plumbing needs.
-You can easily schedule your appointment online by clicking here.
+Air Group provides many services that can improve your indoor air quality, including any of your dehumidifiers, air purifying, duct-cleaning, and plumbing needs.
+You can easily schedule your appointment online.